hashicorp/terraform-provider-google/website/docs/r/network_connectivity_spoke.html.markdown

   (Required)
   A value that controls whether site-to-site data transfer is enabled for these resources.
 Note that data transfer is available only in supported locations.

+* `include_import_ranges` -
+  (Optional)
+  IP ranges allowed to be included during import from hub (does not control transit connectivity).
+  The only allowed value for now is "ALL_IPV4_RANGES".

 <a name="nested_linked_interconnect_attachments"></a>The `linked_interconnect_attachments` block supports:

 * `uris` -